hubofvalley/Testnet-Guides/0g (zero-gravity)/storage-cli/storage-cli.md

  ```

 ## Upload file transaction
--   **THESE COMMANDS CAN WORK IF THE FILE PATH IS INSIDE THE 0g-storage-client DIRECTORY.**
+-   **THESE COMMANDS CAN ONLY WORK IF THE FILE PATH IS INSIDE THE 0g-storage-client DIRECTORY.**
 -   **THIS MEANS YOU MUST CREATE OR CHOOSE THE FILE INSIDE THE 0g-storage-client DIRECTORY**.
 ### 1. input size and path of the file you want to create then upload
  ```bash